grantukas/Haptic-Sleeve/Haptic Sleeve Testing Program/README.md

 ```
 py -3 -m ensurepip
 ```
-Additionally, this program **cannot** be run from IDLE.
+Additionally, this program **cannot** be run from IDLE (see *Notes on the modules used*, ```msvcrt``` module).
 It must be run via command line, or your IDE set to emulate the terminal in the output console.
 Be sure you are in the directory containing the program.
 On Windows via cmd, this looks like:
 ```
 py -3 sleeve_test.py
 ```